Richard Viguerie: 1964 Goldwater support

-Viguerie attended that National Convention, held in San Francisco's Cow Palace, as an alternate delegate.
+Viguerie attended that Republican National Convention, held in San Francisco's Cow Palace, as an alternate delegate.
 He recalled years later, "I was there at the Cow Palace in 1964.
 I was in the rafters, where the boos for Rockefeller came from."
 He also recalled coming across a large group of people surrounding a film star, "It was Ronald Reagan.
 Two years later, he was the governor there."

-Because Goldwater was viewed as an anti-establishment candidate by wealthy Republican benefactors who supported Republican New York Gov. Nelson Rockefeller, his campaign was forced to seek alternative means of funding.
-Rather than focusing on a few big donors the campaign relied on large-scale direct-mail fundraising.
-Lee Edwards, a Goldwater communications aide for the 1964 campaign would later recall "We couldn't go to the fat cats, because they were all with either Rockefeller or Johnson, so we had to develop our own financial base.
-There had been direct mail around, but not in presidential campaigns.
-We had a need that had to be met, and we had some experts who knew how to do direct mail.
-Everybody does it now, but that was a revolution in fundraising back in '64."

 Viguerie would later write about the divisive atmosphere in the Republican party after Goldwater's defeat.
 Conservative members like himself were "Angry...about the criticism verging on sabotage Senator Goldwater received from the Republican establishment" and "insulted...over the personal attacks...received at the hands of establishment Republicans".
-Meanwhile, "The long knives of the Republican establishment were out for anyone who had supported Goldwater or who questioned the 'go-along, get-along' attitude of the party's congressional leaders whose failure to stand for conservative principles had assigned Republicans to what appeared to be the status of a permanent minority on Capitol Hill.
-Plenty of conservatives then, and throughout the early years of the rise of the modern conservative movement, thought that the only way to advance the cause of conservative governance was to form a third party."
-Among those calling for a third party was the author Ayn Rand, the main voice for remaining within the party was William F. Buckley a policy Viguerie shared, "we had a sense that even though Goldwater had lost the election, his grassroots support demonstrated that millions of Americans thought he was right on many issues. ...We saw the establishment leadership of the Republican Party as intellectually bankrupt, and we believed that if we could just get the message out, we could [win]."
+The main voice for remaining within the Republican party was William F. Buckley a policy Viguerie shared, "we had a sense that even though Goldwater had lost the election, his grassroots support demonstrated that millions of Americans thought he was right on many issues. ...We saw the establishment leadership of the Republican Party as intellectually bankrupt, and we believed that if we could just get the message out, we could [win]."

-Viguerie reflecting on the 1964 campaign later recalled that "although Goldwater lost, we attracted 27 million conservative voters who shared our values."
-Goldwater had "cleared the way for one of his strongest supporters, actor Ronald Reagan, to make an electrifying television speech, 'A Time for Choosing.'
-That speech refreshed conservatism’s appeal and led to former Democrat Reagan entering Republican politics to become governor of California and eventually America's first conservative president of the modern era."